Wandati/Django-React-Todo-App/README.md

-Certainly!
-Here's a sample README for a Django-React To-Do app:

 # Django React To-Do App

-A simple To-Do application built with Django on the backend and React on the frontend.
+A simple To-Do application built with Django on the backend and React-Vite on the frontend.
 This app allows users to manage their tasks, add new to-dos, mark tasks as completed, and delete tasks.

 ## Features